NOTE: APPLICANTS MUST BE US CITIZENS OR PERMANENT RESIDENTS. NO EXCEPTIONS DUE TO FEDERAL FUNDING REQUIREMENT.

 1. Cover letter and CV.

 2. Brief statement identifying prior research projects and current interests.

 3. Brief statement on how applicant’s prior and potential contributions to creating equitable and inclusive environments will advance the Alliance’s mission.

 5. Professional writing sample.

-6. References from three (3) people who can speak to the applicant’s professional experience and potential as a postdoctoral researcher.
+6. Submitted references from three (3) people who can speak to the applicant’s professional experience and potential as a postdoctoral researcher.

 Application reviews will begin January 1, 2024, and they will continue until all positions are filled.